tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 * **Weeks 23–24:** Students are tasked with their final project.

 Then, explain that these skills and knowledge translate into real jobs.
 Activities and homework assignments will allow students to apply real-world FinTech job skills.
-(Slides 12–17)

 Answer any questions before moving on.